-Interest rate risk is the risk that the fair value of future cash flows of a financial instruments will fluctuate because of change in market interest rate.
-The company manages its interest risk in accordance with the companies policies and risk objective.
+companies policies and risk objective.
 Financial instruments affected by interest rate risk includes borrowings and deposits with banks.
-Interest rate risk on those financial instruments are very low as interest rate is fixed for the period of financial instruments.
+Interest rate risk on these financial instruments are very low as interest rate is Interest rate risk is the risk that the fair value of future cash flows of a financial instruments will fluctuate because of change in market interest rate.
+The company manages its interest risk in accordance with the fixed for the period of financial instruments.
 Also, the Company's interest risk on loans / borrowings is insignificant as the interest rate linked to the bank base rate changes marginally.